gia-urjc/SUMO-emissions/README.md

 ### E) Create a simulation

-   1º) Go to folder: ./SUMMO-emmisions/configuration .
+   1. Go to folder: ./SUMMO-emmisions/configuration .
 Open configurationFile.csv and configure the variables ( description in A).
 All variables are important.
 CHOOSE A STRATEGY HERE!!!!
+   2. You need a density distribution calculated, go to section D)
-   2º) Go to folder: ./SUMMO-emmisions/SUMO_emissions_runner .
-Open main.py and configure the variable file_name_density .
+   3. Go to folder: ./SUMMO-emmisions/SUMO_emissions_runner .
+Open main.py and configure the variable file_name_density (section D))
-   3º) Now, you can run the simulator (run ./SUMMO-emmisions/SUMO_emissions_runner/main.py). main.py is necessary to initialize SUMO, you cannot use runner.py only.
+   4. Now, you can run the simulator (run ./SUMMO-emmisions/SUMO_emissions_runner/main.py). main.py is necessary to initialize SUMO, you cannot use runner.py only.
 The classes results.py, runner.py, Simulation.py, Vehicle.py, and Window.py are used when we run main.py.
-   4º) The result of the program is saved in the folder ./SUMMO-emmisions/SUMO_emissions_runner/results .
+   5. The result of the program is saved in the folder ./SUMMO-emmisions/SUMO_emissions_runner/results .
 These results are not shared on Github, you can create your own results.
 The folder ./SUMMO-emmisions/SUMO_emissions_runner/Experiments saves old results.